 Sel et Poivre is an Upper East Side neighborhood restaurant established in 1989 and is family owned and operated.
 The name is French for Salt and Pepper and you'll find just the right amount of spice at Sel et Poivre.
-Our dedicated staff is professional and welcoming and the chef serves traditional French classics which are hard to find, such as veal kidneys, frog's legs, sweetbreads and calf’s liver.
+Our dedicated staff is professional and welcoming and the chef serves traditional French classics which are hard to find, such as veal kidneys, sweetbreads and calf’s liver.
 Sel et Poivre's dining room seats approximately sixty people, providing a charming and restorative dining experience.
 Get to know Chef/Owner Christian Schienle in the video below.

-Newsletters at Sel et Poivre
+Dine with Dad at Sel et Poivre!